you stood on the terraces and cheered your heroes and booed your

 Gordon Bland was also

 Chairman of the British Stock Car Racing Supporters Club in 1968/69, and

-co-edited their magazine.
-January 2009: Ancient & Modern: Gordon Bland kindly passed on this photo of the late great Bill Morris and his son Martin, in front of Doug Warner's hot-rod (before Gordon's super restoration).
+Ancient & Modern: Gordon Bland kindly passed on this photo of the late great Bill Morris and his son Martin, in front of Doug Warner's hot-rod (before Gordon's super restoration).
+Martin Morris had

 just turned 16 years old when he took a 'prototype' hot-rod to a